twentymurial33/twentymurial33/README.md

 -->

-Software Developer,proficient in HTML, CSS, JavaScript, React and TypeScript and many more I'm fiddling with.
+Software Developer,proficient in HTML, CSS, JavaScript, React and TypeScript and many more.
 I'm ready to collaborate with product teams to build scalable SaaS products.